-Earlier this week I spoke in the debate on the Budget in which the Chancellor had tried to tell us that the Government’s economic plan was working and that people were better off.
-The truth is that the Government has failed to balance the books as they promised, with borrowing at £90 billion this year.
-Tax receipts should have been strong and tax credit costs significantly lower but in the current low-wage economy, tax revenues have stagnated and the Government are spending £25 billion more on social security that they expected.
+Earlier this week, I spoke in the debate on the budget, in which the Chancellor had tried to tell us that the Government’s economic plan was working and that people were better off.
+The truth is that the Government has failed to balance the books as it promised, with borrowing at £90 billion this year.
+Tax receipts should have been strong and tax credit costs significantly lower, but in the current low-wage economy, tax revenues have stagnated and the Government is spending £25 billion more on social security that it expected.

-I welcome that the UK economy is finally growing, however, this has been the longest recovery for 100 years and not everyone is yet feeling the benefit.
+I welcome that the UK economy is finally growing.
+However, this has been the longest recovery for a hundred years and not everyone is yet feeling the benefit.
 Indeed, working people in Bolton South East are £1,600 a year worse off than five years ago.

-On public services, the Chancellor’s Budget shifted around the cuts in public spending that he had previously announced in the Autumn Statement, frontloading the cuts to 2016/17 and 2017/18 – a move which the Office for Budget Responsibility say will mean ‘a much sharper squeeze on real spending in 2016/17 and 2017/18 than anything seen over the past five years’.
+On public services, the Chancellor’s budget shifted around the cuts in public spending that he had previously announced in the Autumn Statement, frontloading the cuts to 2016/17 and 2017/18 – a move which the Office for Budget Responsibility say will mean “a much sharper squeeze on real spending in 2016/17 and 2017/18 than anything seen over the past five years”.
 I believe this remains an extreme level of cuts that goes way beyond balancing the books.
-It is unclear where these cuts would fall and I fear the sheer level of these plans could mean deep cuts to police, defence and social care which are almost impossible to achieve and may therefore end up putting the NHS at risk and raising VAT.
+It is unclear where these cuts would fall and I fear that the sheer level of these plans could mean deep cuts to police, defence and social care which are almost impossible to achieve and may, therefore, end up putting the NHS at risk and raising VAT.

 I would like to see a different, fairer, approach which recognises that improving living standards is central to a healthy, growing economy and aims to get the current budget into surplus and national debt falling as soon as possible in the next Parliament, through sensible spending cuts as well as reversing the tax cut for the top one per cent of earners.